 If your home or business needs a reliable and prompt firewood delivery service, call Colonial Excavating.
 Our locally owned business has served the Capital Region with expertise for years.
-Customers from Albany to Latham to Saratoga Springs count on us to provide expert excavation, landscaping, hardscaping and firewood delivery services — hire us, and you’ll be glad you did!
+Customers from Albany to Latham to Saratoga Springs count on us to provide expert excavation, sewer and water line services, and firewood delivery services — hire us, and you’ll be glad you did!

 Buy Seasoned Firewood for Delivery at Fair Prices

 Your wood-burning fireplace provides your home with a cozier ambiance and also an important heating source.
 Properly seasoned and stored firewood makes a significant difference in the beauty of a fire and its ability to heat your home.
 Whether your home features a traditional masonry fireplace, a wood-burning stove or an outdoor fire pit – or all three – Colonial Excavating’s firewood services assure you’ll have the high-quality wood you need to achieve your goals.